f5devcentral/f5-automation-labs/docs/class2/module4/lab2.rst

    |image113|

 #.
-The output file not only contains the Jenkins output from the Build, but also the f5-newman-wrapper toolkit logs for easy troubleshooting
+The Console Output file not only contains the Jenkins output from the Build, but also the f5-newman-wrapper toolkit logs for easy troubleshooting

    |image114|

 #.
-Check Slack visual for completion of everything!
+Check Slack for the completion of everything!

    |image115|